-The primary aim of the field trip was to obtain a better understanding of the Greenlandic field conditions that may affect yield.
+The primary aim of the field trip was to obtain a better understanding of the field conditions in Greenland that may affect yield.
 An important component of this was to observe the nature of the flensing sites and to interview the hunters about methods and techniques used.
-Our goal was for the field team to have observed a flensing operation and that was but the widespread geographical (see Fig. 1) and temporal (see Fig. 2) nature of the hunt meant that this would have to have been a fortuitous circumstance; in the event, no whales were caught whilst the team was present.
+Ideally, the team would have been present to observe a flensing operation but the widespread geographical and temporal nature of the hunt meant that this would have to have been a fortuitous circumstance; in the event, no whales were caught whilst the team was present.